adamtrjn0/bug-report-tool-by-at/README.md

 # How to use
  1.Choose output directory of your choice by editing the SAVE_PATH constant in the FileHandler class </br>
+ 2.Build a new JAR file
- 2.Run the program by opening the RunMe.bat executable
+ 3.Run the program by opening the RunMe.bat executable